Aeastr/Portal/README.md

 | [List](Sources/Portal/Examples/PortalExample_List.swift) | [List](Sources/PortalPrivate/Examples/PortalExample_List.swift) | |
 | [Comparison](Sources/Portal/Examples/PortalExample_Comparison.swift) | [Comparison](Sources/PortalPrivate/Examples/PortalExample_Comparison.swift) | |

-See the [Examples documentation](https://github.com/Aeastr/Portal/wiki/Examples) for detailed walkthroughs.

----

 ## Contributing & Support

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 See the [Contributing Guide](CONTRIBUTING.md) for details.

 This project is released under the [MIT License](LICENSE.md).
 If you like Portal, please give it a ⭐️

----

 ## Where to find me:
 - here, obviously.